 2 – Visit Yad Vashem

 Yad Vashem is the World Holocaust Remembrance Center.
 Most people come only to the Holocaust History Museum, where you can learn about life before, during, and after the Holocaust.
 But if you have time, there are vast grounds around the museum, filled with inspiring monuments and memorials.
 The museum itself is well-organized in chronicle order and includes heart-rending and thought-provoking displays.
 I recommend taking time to watch the filmed testimonies of Holocaust survivors.
 An audio guide is available for 30 ILS.
-Entry is free of charge.
+Entry is free of charge, but you must reserve your visit in advance!
+Sometimes the museum gets filled up with groups and then they won’t let you in if you don’t have a reservation.

-For exact opening hours, please visit the official site of Yad Vashem.
+For reservations, please visit the official site of Yad Vashem.

 3 – Taste through Machane Yehuda Market